syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

     </head>
     ```

-    > PDF Viewer and Document Editor component scripts are only available after 19.3.* version.
-If you are using PDF Viewer or Document Editor component with 19.2.* version, it automatically refer the dynamic script in our application end.
+    > The PDF Viewer and Document Editor component scripts are  available in static web assets from 19.3.* version.
+If you are using PDF Viewer or Document Editor component with 19.2.* version, it automatically switch to the JavaScript isolation in the application end.

 ## Custom Resource Generator

-The Syncfusion Blazor provides an option to generate a component's interop scripts using the [Custom Resource Generator](https://blazor.syncfusion.com/crg) (CRG) web tool for Blazor components.
-Refer [here for how to generate the component wise scripts manually using CRG](./custom-resource-generator).
+The Syncfusion Blazor provides an option to generate a component's interop scripts using the [Custom Resource Generator](https://blazor.syncfusion.com/crg) (CRG) tool for the Blazor components.
+Refer [here to generate the component-wise scripts externally using CRG](./custom-resource-generator).